SKY SUNLIGHT SAXON - THE VINTAGE YEARS

 Bob Norsoph, Daryl, Sky, Don Boomer

-Despite this flurry of activity GNP Crescendo would soon drop the band from their roster.
+Despite this flurry of activity GNP Crescendo would soon drop the band, or what was left of it, from their roster.
 After a contract-less period in mid-1969 Sky & the Seeds hooked up with MGM who expressed interest.
-Ironically, this happened just as MGM -- led by future politico bigwig Mike Curb -- was dumping a lot of their "drug-related" acts.
+Ironically, this happened just a few months before MGM -- led by future politico bigwig Mike Curb -- decided to dump a lot of their "drug-related" acts.
 Apparently they hadn't run a check on Sky before signing him!
-Whatever their intentions were, MGM was undergoing a major change at the time, as its music and movie divisions split into completely separate companies, which left little time to focus on newly signed pop acts.
+Whatever their intentions were, MGM was also undergoing a major change at the time, as its music and movie divisions split into completely separate companies, which left little time to focus on newly signed pop acts.

 Now if the Seeds had been just an ordinary 1960s band, and if Sky Saxon had been just an ordinary 1960s teen idol, then these two releases would have sucked royally, like Dick Dodd's "Guilty" or that Roy Orbison hippie-epic 45.
 But the incredibly strange aspects that seep into the Saxon legend like highgrade Owsley into an LA water reservoir produces something quite different: two real killer 45s, as good or better than anything the band did when they were selling out the Hollywood Bowl.
-The four tracks may be familiar to some of you as they made the rounds via two parallel Sky retrospectives in the early 1980s, one by AIP and one by France's Eva label; the "Bad Part Of Town" track also appeared on a couple of garage compilations.
-But this was all 20 years ago, and it may be time for a look at the tunes from the next millennium.
+Prior to the Sundazed EP, the four tracks may be familiar to some of you as they made the rounds via two parallel Sky retrospectives in the early 1980s, one by AIP and one by France's Eva label; the "Bad Part Of Town" track also appeared on a couple of garage compilations..

 "Bad Part Of Town" is a 100% successful garage-hardrock transition number, the Saxon songwriting being instantly recognizable to the point of including rhymes on "day and night" like the band always utilized back in the charttopping days.
 Sky sings a blue collar coalminer's lament that could have been embarrassing but instead rings with authenticity, simply because he himself and the band as a whole sounds so damn angry!
 Not a whiff of burnout vibes here; they could have shared the bill with Boa or Mystic Siva at some local Detroit speedfreak club.
 The drummer has been put down elsewhere, but I think his frantic hardrock style improves the tune further.
 The flipside "Wish Me Up" is essentially a return to the teen crooner sounds that were the other side of the '66 era Seeds, apart from the two-chord punk manifestos.
 Daryl Hooper's electric piano is given a central place just like in the good old daze, while the lead guitarist plays it clean and simple like Jan Savage would.
 The lyrics are a bit more cosmic, and the overall mood is hippiesh rather than bobbysockish; the end result works pretty well.